Melbourne is a coffee-obsessed place, and nowhere is caffeine addiction more visible than Brunswick’s hipster heartland.

 This accessible, funky and friendly little cafe is home to tasty snacks and bagels, selling for only $5 with killer offers such as toasties.
 The very best thing about Double Dutch is that with your furry friend beside you, you will spend a glorious day in the heat.
 It is always a bonus to be dog-friendly and undoubtedly offers you more incentives to visit.

 Brunswick, full of tradition and rich in music, is one of the most lively inner-city neighbourhoods of Melbourne.
-The city is host to the best cafes in Brunswick and has a vibrant culture in which the arts, music and cuisine also play a major part.

 In this lively inner-city neighbourhood, recent trends in Brunswick and condo living have made it possible for first homeowners and working families to live affordably.
 If you would like to be part of the Brunswick culture (and strong coffee), then register your interest with East Brunswick Village and get a feel for what could soon be your neck of the woods.